September 19, 2018

 Influenza is a life-threatening medical issue.
 According to the Centers for Disease Control and Prevention, the 2017-2018 influenza season was one of the worst in recorded history in terms of flu-related hospitalizations and flu-associated deaths in children.
 In North Carolina alone, there were nearly 400 influenza-associated deaths.
 As health care providers, we share an obligation to protect ourselves, our families, our patients and their families.

-This flu season, I want 95 percent of the faculty, staff and learners on our campus to be vaccinated against this potentially fatal illness by Dec.
-1. That percentage marks the vaccination rate needed to achieve “community immunity” and protect East Carolina University's Division of Health Sciences against the flu.
+Therefore, we expect 95 percent of faculty, staff and learners on our campus to be vaccinated against this potentially fatal illness by November 1, 2018.
+That percentage marks the vaccination rate needed to achieve community immunity and protect East Carolina University's Division of Health Sciences against the flu.

-Dr. Phyllis Horns, Vice Chancellor Health Sciences
+Interim Vice Chancellor Health Sciences